Puerto Rico is distinguished by its poverty and joblessness, which are far worse than in any of the 50 states.

 (787) 641-4224 – TTY: (787) 625-6955

 Head Start (HS) and Early Head Start (EHS) are currently the most important programs targeting young children on the Island.
-More than 36,000 eligible children receive services in Puerto Rico under the Head Start program.8
+About 30,000 eligible children receive services in Puerto Rico under the Head Start program.9

 The “eligible population” to participate in the Head Start (HS) and Early Head Start (EHS) program includes children from birth to five years of age, as well as expectant mothers, who are from families with incomes below 130% of poverty by federal standards